Demographics of China: Fertility and mortality

 Beginning in the early 1950s, mortality steadily declined; it continued to decline through 1978 and remained relatively constant through 1987.
 One major fluctuation was reported in a computer reconstruction of China's population trends from 1953 to 1987 produced by the United States Bureau of the Census.
 The computer model showed that the crude death rate increased dramatically during the famine years associated with the Great Leap Forward (1958–60).

 China exhibits a serious gender imbalance.
 Census data obtained in 2000 revealed that 119 boys were born for every 100 girls, and among China's "floating population" the ratio was as high as 128:100.
 These situations led the government in July 2004 to ban selective abortions of female fetuses.
 It is estimated that this imbalance will rise until 2025–2030 to reach 20% then slowly decrease.

 In the 2020s, cash incentives have been offered to increase birth rates.
 Local government family-planning committees, previously used to enforce the one-child policy, are deployed for pro-natalist policies such as calling women to check on their menstrual cycle.

 Censorship of data

 Although the National Bureau of Statistics of China reported 9.02 million births in 2023, the state-owned Mother and Infant Daily newspaper reported there were 7.88 million births for the same year.
 The report was promptly censored following publication.

 Labor force

 In 2012, for the first time, according to the National Bureau of Statistics in January 2013, the number of people theoretically able to enter the Chinese labor force (individuals aged 15 to 59), shrank slightly to 937.27 million, a decrease of 3.45 million from 2011.
 This trend, resulting from a demographic transition, is anticipated to continue until at least 2030.

 The World Factbook estimated the 2019 active labor force was 774.71 million.

-Height and weight

-As of 2020, the average Chinese man was 169.7 cm tall in 2019, the figures showed, and women's average height was 158 cm.
-The same study showed an average Chinese man weighed 69.6 kg, up 3.4 kg over 10 years, while women were 1.7 kg heavier on average at 59 kg.
-They were up 1.2 and 0.8 cm respectively from 5 years earlier.